This post may contain affiliate links. Please read my disclosure for more information.

 Make New Credit Applications

-But, establishing new credit is one way to repair your credit after bankruptcy.
+But, establishing new credit is one way of rebuilding credit after bankruptcy and raising your credit score.

 To demonstrate that you’re a trustworthy borrower following bankruptcy, it’s imperative that you apply for new credit.
 You can begin observing your credit repair by establishing a solid record of on-time repayments.

-When you are having trouble with your creditworthiness, applying for a secured credit card, obtaining a credit builder loan, starting a smaller loan, and/or employing retail and gas cards are all excellent options.
+When you are having trouble with your creditworthiness, applying for a secured credit card will help build credit if you are approved.
+In addition, obtaining a credit builder loan, starting a smaller loan, and/or employing retail and gas cards are all excellent options.

 Be Cautious When Applying for Credit Applications